 What Are the Benefits of Dental Bridges?

 Have you recently lost a tooth?
 Tooth loss affects more than just the appearance of your smile.
 It can also affect your oral health and quality of life.
 For example, a missing tooth can make it difficult to eat your favorite foods or talk with confidence.
-Our Columbus, OH, dentist understands this and offers a few restorative solutions, one of which being dental bridges.
+Our Hilliard, OH, dentist understands this and offers a few restorative solutions, one of which being dental bridges.

 How Does a Dental Bridge Work?